-In the event that the personal data concerns more than one individual, the college will consider whether providing the information would prejudice the rights of any other individual.
-Personal data will be provided in a structured, commonly used and machine-readable form, free of charge, and where feasible, data will be transmitted directly to another organisation at the request of the individual.
-Requests should be made to the Data Protection Officer.
-Upon receipt the college will: Respond with within one month or; Within one month advise the individual if the college needs to extend the timeframe by two months, where the request is complex, or a number of requests have been received Where no action is being taken in response to a request, the college will, without delay and at the latest within one month, explain to the individual the reason for this and will inform them of their right to complain to the ICO.
-The right to object The college will inform individuals (data subjects) of their right to object at the first point of communication, and this information will be outlined in our privacy notices and explicitly brought to the attention of the individual (data subject), ensuring that it is presented clearly and separately from any other information.
+1 Respond with within one month or; Within one month advise the individual if the college needs to extend the timeframe by two months, where the request is complex, or a number of requests have been received Where no action is being taken in response to a request, the college will, without delay and at the latest within one month, explain to the individual the reason for this and will inform them of their right to complain to the ICO.
+14.1.7 The right to object The college will inform individuals (data subjects) of their right to object at the first point of communication, and this information will be outlined in our privacy notices and explicitly brought to the attention of the individual (data subject), ensuring that it is presented clearly and separately from any other information.
 Where possible the college will provide mechanisms for you to exercise your right to object, contact details within consent requests and privacy notices.
-The college will aim to deal with requests within one month and advise you if we cannot Individuals (data subjects) have the right to object to the following: Processing based on legitimate interests or the performance of a task in the public interest Direct marketing Processing for purposes of scientific or historical research and statistics.
-Where personal data is processed for the performance of a legal task or legitimate interests: an individual's grounds for objecting must relate to his or her particular situation. the college will stop processing the individual's personal data unless the processing is for the establishment, exercise or defence of legal claims or where we can demonstrate compelling Where the processing activity is outlined as here, but is carried out online, the college will offer a method for individuals (data subjects) to object online.
+The college will aim to deal with requests within one month and advise you if we cannot meet this timescale.
+Individuals (data subjects) have the right to object to the following: Processing based on legitimate interests or the performance of a task in the public interest Direct marketing Processing for purposes of scientific or historical research and statistics.
+Where personal data is processed for the performance of a legal task or legitimate interests: an individual's grounds for objecting must relate to his or her particular situation. the college will stop processing the individual's personal data unless the processing is for the establishment, exercise or defence of legal claims or where we can demonstrate compelling legitimate grounds for the individual.
+Where personal data is processed for the individual.
+Where the processing activity is outlined as here, but is carried out online, the college will offer a method for individuals (data subjects) to object online.